It’s one of the most common worries in new parents: how do you know if your baby is well fed? Here are your questions answered.

 Breastfeeding: how much milk does a baby need?

-In the meantime, it can be reassuring to know that a breastfed baby who’s fed on demand can't be overfed (NHS, 2017).
-And although you can't measure how much they are drinking, they will come off your breast when they’ve had enough, and ask for more if they want to stimulate your supply (NHS, 2017).
+In the meantime, it can be reassuring to know that a breastfed baby who is fed on demand won't overfeed (NHS, 2020).
+And although you can't measure how much they are drinking, they will stop drinking when they’ve had enough, and feed again if they want to stimulate your supply (NHS, 2020).